electrojustin/DiffDock-Fine-Tune/README.md

 ## ESM Embedding Preparation

 It's still necessary to generate ESM embeddings for all the proteins in the dataset.
 In order to do this, simply [follow the instructions outlined in the original DiffDock repo](https://github.com/gcorso/DiffDock/blob/main/README.md#generate-the-esm2-embeddings-for-the-proteins), *but skip the very last step, where it says to run esm_embeddings_to_pt.py*.
 This last step collates all the ESM embeddings in the dataset into one big file, which we have noticed can sometimes cause out of memory issues.
-Instead, we have modified the dataloader to process the ESM bindings as individual files to keep the memory footprint down.
+Instead, we have modified the dataloader to process the ESM embeddings as individual files to keep the memory footprint down.

 ## Configuration

 The last manual step in setting up DiffDock is to edit the configuration file, `config.sh`.
 This file contains a number of configuration variables (e.g. run names, input data paths, etc.) needed by downstream scripts.
 See the comments in `config.sh` for more details on what each variable means.

-## Training
+## Fine Tuning

 ### Preprocessing